Thunder Bay Transit: 1970–present: Thunder Bay Transit

-Fares and passes
+Fares

-Thunder Bay Transit fares were last increased on July 20, 2020.
-Exact cash fare on Thunder Bay Transit is $3.00, support persons ride free, as do children under the age of five when accompanied by an adult.
-Bus tickets can be purchased in groups of 10 for $25.00, and twenty ride punch passes can be purchased for $44.00.
-Tickets and twenty ride passes are transferable—they can be shared by many people at one time—and twenty ride passes do not expire.
-A transfer pass can be obtained when boarding with cash, tickets or a twenty ride pass, and allows passengers to change buses up to two times for the price of one fare.
-Transfer passes have a one-hour time limit and are non-transferable—they can be used only by the person to whom they are issued.
+Thunder Bay Transit fares were last increased on 1 April 2024.
+Exact cash fare on Thunder Bay Transit is $3.25, support persons ride free, as do children under the age of twelve.
+Bus tickets can be purchased in groups of 10 for $28.00.
+Twenty ride punch passes have been discontinued.
+They have introduced a day pass, which costs $9.00.
+Tickets are transferable.
+A transfer pass can be obtained when boarding with cash or tickets, and allows passengers to change buses up to two times for the price of one fare.
+Transfer passes have a 90-minute time limit and are non-transferable; they can be used only by the person to whom they are issued.

 Thunder Bay Transit offers monthly, semester and family/group passes.
 These passes allow unlimited rides within the time period specified on the face of the card, so that pass holders do not need to use transfers to change buses.

-Monthly passes cost $77.50, and discount monthly passes can be purchased for $66.00 by high school students under 18.
-Monthly passes for children between 6 and 12, seniors over 65 and persons with valid disabled ID cards cost $55.00.
-Annual senior pass cost is $495.00.
-Family/Group passes can be purchased for $11.00, allow for unlimited trips for two adults and three children, one adult and four children, or two adults.
+As of 1 April 2024, adult monthly passes cost $87.00, and discount monthly passes are $72.00, which can be purchased by those with a valid discount card, issued only by Thunder Bay Transit.
+Monthly passes for youth between 13 and 24, and seniors over 60 cost $60.00.
+Annual senior pass cost is $536.00.
+On Sundays the adult monthly pass also doubles as a family pass.
+It allows for unlimited trips for two adults and three children, one adult and four children, or two adults.
 Proof of age is required, and children must be under the age of 18.

 Students at Lakehead University and Confederation College receive a U-Pass as part of their tuition, which allows for unlimited trips during the school year for the person to whom the pass is issued.

 Routes

-Thunder Bay Transit operates 17 regular transit routes covering approximately 350 kilometres (220 miles) of city streets.
-Most bus routes are anchored on one of the city's two main terminals, and several routes have buses travelling in only one direction, which can result in unnecessarily long trips between short distances.
-Thunder Bay Transit operates two extra routes during rush hour, serving Sir Winston Churchill and Dennis Franklin Cromarty high schools in the Northwood area, and employees of the Bombardier and Abitibi-Bowater plants in the city's southwest end.
+Thunder Bay Transit operates 20 regular transit routes covering approximately 350 km of city streets.
+Below, is a table of all the routes.
+Each route has two rows - the top for peak service and lower for off peak.
+Limited routes will show if they do not provide peak/off-peak service.
+As of August 2025, the routes are: